 7. Shadowlands (1993)

 This gentle love story deals with loss and the staggering impact of grief.
-C. S. Lewis the great writer falls in love with a young woman and her son but denies his feelings for her until she is dying of cancer.
-At that point he realizes the depth of his feelings for her and cares for she and her son.
+C. S. Lewis, the great writer, falls in love with a young woman and her son but denies his feelings for her until she is dying of cancer.
+At that point, he realizes the depth of his feelings for her and cares for her and her son.
 Much of the emotion is repressed, but finally at the end both the boy and Lewis sit down n steps and sob uncontrollably at their loss, bound forever in their grief.
-Hopkins is outstanding in the film, along with Debra Winger.
+Hopkins and Debra Winger are outstanding in the film.

 Read More: Best Tim Curry Movies and TV Shows